craigulliott/gmsh_mesher/README.md

 The resulting mesh from this software can be used to run a simulation in Elmer, here is a great video showing how to set that up

 https://www.youtube.com/watch?v=_b0NPP12OCQ

+### Notes for Running Magneto-Dynamic (MgDyn) Simulations with Elmer

+These insights are the result of extensive trial and error over several days and are specifically geared toward using Gmsh to generate meshes for running Magneto-Dynamic (MgDyn) simulations in Elmer.

+#### Key Learnings

+1. **Mesh Quality is Critical**

+   - Elmer is highly sensitive to the quality of the mesh.
+If your convergence history chart does not quickly trend downward (a red line starting at 1 and dropping to 1e-07 or lower within a few iterations), the mesh is likely the issue.

+2. **Mesh Refinement**

+   - The mesh should be most refined near your geometry and can become coarser toward the edges of the air volume.
+While it's common to refine only near features (e.g., vertices), I found that making the mesh uniform across the faces of objects yielded results that were easier to interpret.

+3. **Air Volume Considerations**

+   - **Size**: Ensure the air volume surrounding your geometry is very large.
+A large air volume reduces solver errors and provides better visualization capabilities with GUI tools.
+   - **Overlap**: The air volume must **not** overlap with your bodies.
+Overlapping geometries caused significant issues in my workflow.
+The most effective approach to avoid this was to generate the air volume and subtract the bodies from it within my Python scripts.

+4. **Mesh Optimization**

+   - Utilizing the `Optimize` and `OptimizeNetgen` steps in Gmsh was crucial.
+Skipping these steps often led to mesh errors and poor simulation results.

+5. **Platform Compatibility**

+   - Running these simulations on a silicon-based Mac proved to be a significant challenge.
+After numerous unsuccessful attempts, I found that switching to a PC was the most practical solution.

+#### Additional Tips
+- Expect to iterate on your mesh design and simulation setup multiple times before achieving optimal results.
+- Keep an eye on the solver logs and convergence charts for signs of issues early in the simulation process.
+- Familiarize yourself with Python scripting in Gmsh to streamline and automate repetitive tasks, such as air volume creation and mesh refinement.
+- Running Elmer with multiple threads is straightforward and massively reduces simulation time.
+Make sure to configure the number of threads to match your hardware capabilities for optimal performance.
+- Start with small and simple meshes.
+Early in my process, I encountered many frustrating issues due to the size and complexity of my meshes, as well as the extended time required for processing.
+By starting with smaller, simpler meshes, I was able to better understand and fine-tune the parameters.
+Once I had a solid grasp of the workflow, both Gmsh and Elmer handled larger, more complex models efficiently and effectively.

+These notes are intended to help others avoid the same pitfalls and save valuable time when running MgDyn simulations with Elmer.
+If you encounter similar challenges or have additional insights, contributions are welcome!